 In recent years, the energy sector has seen a shift driven by digital technology.
 Companies are starting to improve efficiency, security and safety with technologies like connected devices, sensors and machine learning.

-As such, a growing number of jobs now required in the energy industry tend to be technology-focused, and complementary to mechanical engineering expertise, which means roles are centred around IT enablement, process automation and big data.
+As such, a growing number of jobs in the energy industry tend to be technology-focused, and complementary to engineering.
+Many energy roles are now centred around IT enablement, process automation and big data.

-However, when competing with large tech companies like Google or Amazon, it can be very difficult to win the battle for IT specialists.
+However, when competing with large tech companies like Google or Amazon, it can be very difficult to win the battle to hire IT specialists.
 Such organisations have established strong employer brands over the years and have invested heavily into making themselves attractive places to work.
-This makes it even harder for energy companies to stand out, especially when you consider that Interbrand's top 4 brands in the world 2019 are all tech companies.

 Unfortunately, it’s not just big tech names that have the pick of the best tech candidates; all industries need technical skills, which creates huge competition across the board.